jianostack/jianostack.github.io/gists/devops.md

 Diff between Unix and Linux?

-What does git stand for?
+### What does git stand for?
+Wikipedia says Linus named it after himself.
+Unplesant person.